MicrosoftDocs/bot-docs/articles/bot-service-channels-reference.md

 ## Card support by channel

-The following table whether a given channel can render a given card type.
+The following table indicates whether a given channel can render a given card type.
 Even if a channel can render a card type, the channel may not support all features on the card.
 Before releasing your bot, test the behavior of each card your bot can send.